elegantchaos/Matchable/README.md

 _Note that currently if you pass a list of keys, they all have to resolve to members of the same type.
 Unfortunately this somewhat reduces the helpfulness of this method._

+## Unit Testing

+The original motivating use-case for this protocol was unit testing, where it's often necessary to compare two instances of something, and useful to be able to identify the exact point of divergence.

+The fact that `Matchable` is different from `Equatable` is also an advantage here, as it allows both to co-exist.

+In your code, you might define `Equatable` to only check part of a structure (a unique identifier, for example).

+This is good for efficiency in production code, but no use for test code where you really do want to know if all members are equal.

+In this situation you can define a thorough check with `Matchable`, without interfering with the efficient implemention of `Equatable`.

+Initially this protocol was defined as part of my [XCTestExtensions](https://github.com/elegantchaos/XCTestExtensions) package.
+However, I realised that it might have wider application, so have now split it out into this package.